mojotech/jeet/README.md

 **Q** Do you have plans to port this to LESS and SASS?

-**A** It depends on the popularity.
-If there's interest, I'll port it.
-If not, I'll continue using sweet, sweet, Stylus.
+**A** Yes definitely.
+In the meantime, try it out on Stylus.
+Stylus is incredibly underrated.

 **Q** Goals for this project?

-**A** I'd like to make it 100% semantic by adding mixins for elements like buttons and such.
-For instance:

-    btn(#5a3e51, 40px, 5px)

-...would render a #5a3e51 gradient button that was 40px tall and had 5px border-radius.

-I'd like to make mixins for really high-quality typography and such as well.
-Everything just depends on if there's interest in this framework or not.

-ToDo
+**A** I'd like to continue fixing bugs as they pop up, and implement as many feature requests as possible until this framework rules them all.
+Leave suggestions in the [issue tracker](https://github.com/CorySimmons/jeet/issues).

+To Do
 =

 - Port to SASS, SCSS, and LESS
-- Typography mixins
-- Button mixins